A Guide to the Backend Interview

 Congratulations!
 We’re extremely excited to move on in the application process!
 We’ve put this guide together so you know what to expect during your interview.
 Interviews will be 45 minutes long, and we’ve attached a signup sheet with your email!

-Interviews consist of three different sections, system design, code review, and a short technical question.
+Interviews consist of two different sections, system design, and a technical question.
 All sections are weighed equally, and at the end of the interview you’ll have some time to ask any questions that you might have for us!

 Reviewing database concepts is helpful.
 Understanding how to model data and relationships is the primary focus of this section.